 Principle 7 – Collaborate on Dependencies: Co-create and evolve a coherent system to deal with all dependencies, so that you deliver value fast when dependencies cannot be avoided.

 Three Principles for Transformation

-Principle 8 – Invest in Learning: Ensure the people grow competence and skill, so that they develop, their contribution remains valuable and the organization can evolve.
+Principle 8 – Invest in Learning: Support everyone in developing competence and skill, so that their contribution remains valuable and the organization can evolve.

-Principle 9 – Intentionally Develop Culture: Collaborate on fostering a cooperative culture where people achieve their fuller potential, so that you build and maintain an engaging and productive work environment.
+Principle 9 – Intentionally Develop Culture: Collaborate on fostering a cooperative culture where everyone can achieve their fuller potential, so that you build and maintain an engaging and productive work environment.

 Where to Start?

 Each principle supports a speciﬁc outcome.
 To determine where to start in your organization or team, take a look at the outcomes for each principle (the text after “so that”) and reﬂect on where your greatest need lies at the moment.
 In any case, check that you are clear enough on your organization’s or team’s purpose and strategy before you proceed.